Article 58

-Article 58 of the Russian SFSR Penal Code was put in force on 25 February 1927 to arrest those suspected of counter-revolutionary activities.
+Article 58 of the Russian SFSR Penal Code was put in force on 25 February 1927 to prosecute those suspected of counter-revolutionary activities.
 It was revised several times.
 In particular, its Article 58-1 was updated by the listed sub-articles and put in force on 8 June 1934.

-This article introduced the formal notion of the enemy of workers: those subject to articles 58-2 — 58-13 (those under 58-1 were "traitors", 58-14 were "saboteurs").
+In Ukraine the article corresponded to Article 54 (UkrSSR Penal Code), in Belarus – Article 63 (BSSR Penal Code).
 Penal codes of other republics of the Soviet Union also had articles of similar nature.

 Summary

 Note: In this section, the phraseology of article 58 is given in quotes.

 The article covered the following offenses.